DUNE/p3s/documents/src/JOB.md

 that most of these requirements are met automatically.
 There are certain disadvantes to that though.

-# Introduction
-## Purpose and content of this document

-This document explains how to set up and run the job submission client.
-These instructions are not generic as they are tailored to operation of the protoDUNE experiment at CERN in 2018.
-There are references to certain directory locations, environment variables and scripts that are application-specific.

-There is a separate "overview" document which contains a general description of how p3s works and what its components are.
-For the end user a lot of this detail won't matter since they are typically interested in just running a number of jobs on resources provided by the system and following their progress, consulting the log files if necessary.
-That's the extent of the instructions found below.
-These instructions were validated by a few new users.
-If anything does not work as expected, please consult the author of this document.

-Please keep track of the version number located on top of this document.
-Once incremental changes become significant the version number will be bumped up.
-It is important to refer to the right set of instructions as p3s is gradually enters operations period and adjustments are made.
-This document also exists in PDF format and can be printed out for your convenience, in the documents/pdf folder of the p3s repository (as explained below).

 ## Preparing to run
 These instructions apply to the **lxplus** interactive Linux facility